AY2425S2-CS2113-F12-1/tp/docs/UserGuide.md

 > #### ❗CAUTION
 > - Only enter a command after you see the leading input arrow `>`.
 Commands will only be read in after `>`.
 > - Do not enter Ctrl+C or Ctrl+Z as this will cause the program to end.
+> - Amounts are stored as `double` values and may suffer from precision issues if too many decimal places are entered (e.g., beyond 15 digits).

 ---